 Federal law establishes a baseline national standard concerning who is eligible to possess and purchase firearms.
 But, federal law is merely a floor, and states are free to supplement with additional restrictions so long as they don't conflict with federal law.

-New York, for example, prohibits the purchase and possession of firearms or ammunition by anyone convicted of misdemeanor assault, battery, or stalking without regard to the victim's relationship with the offender.
-Other states closed the so-called "boyfriend loophole" years before the federal government acted.
+Some states, for example, prohibit people with violent misdemeanors from buying firearms, regardless of the victim's relationship with the offender.
+Other states closed the so-called "dating partner loophole" years before the federal government acted.

 If you've been accused of a domestic violence crime, talk to an experienced criminal defense lawyer.
 A lawyer can represent you in the case, answer questions about your situation, and advise you on how federal and state laws on gun ownership and possession apply to your case.

 If you are a victim of domestic violence, contact the National Domestic Violence Hotline at 1-800-799-SAFE (7233) and review Safety Planning Around Guns and Firearms.